fracassetti-stf/DSSSDTest/README.md

-## Note: Folder Content and Credits still in progress
+## Note: Credits still in progress
-- `EnergyResolution/README.md` must be completed.
-- Crdits still need to be updated.
+- Crdits still need to be completed.
 In particular, if further credits are needed please contact me.

 # DSSSD Test @KU Leuven
 Analysed Data of the **D**ouble-**S**ided **S**ilicon **S**trip **D**etector @Ku Leuven, Belgium.
 Tesk performed in 17 May - 10 June 2021 with Febex acquisition system.

-Partecipants: *Stefano Fracassetti*, *Jozef Klimo*, *Hilde De Witte*, *Alberto Camaiani*, *Mouftahou Latif*.
+Contributions:

 The tests were taken for 18 DSSSD using triple-alpha source:
 - The first 10 detectors (from number 1 to number 10) were bought in November 2017 (and are usaully refered as "old detectors"), they were also already tested last time in March/April 2019, by *Jonas Refsgaard* and *Alice Mentana*, using *SpecMat* GET acquisition system.
 They were also used in previous experiment, such as GMR in <sup>68</sup>Ni @GANIL(Caen), and in <sup>20</sup>Ne @LNS(Catania).
 - The last 8 detectors (from number 11 to number 18) were (recently) bought in February 2021 (for this reason refereed as "new detectors"), they were never used before and not even tested.
 - All detectors are of the same model, and from the same company: "Micron Semiconductors LTD".
 - The detector configuarion was with floating front/back GR(Guard Ring), and floating front/back FP(Field Plate).
 Floating = Not Connected.
-So far, the detectors have always been used in this configuration: The GR can be biased - tipically done for detectors of thickness >1500um - to ensure that it is at the same potential of the active area, and to sweep out any charge collected by the GR itself.
+    - So far, the detectors have always been used in this configuration: The GR can be biased - tipically done for detectors of thickness >1500um - to ensure that it is at the same potential of the active area, and to sweep out any charge collected by the GR itself.
 The FP can be biased - typically done on single-area single-sided devices - for cases were the device stability and breakdown voltage need to be extended.
-There is not a compelling need to make connections for these addition pins in our case, but the possiblily to actually use the addition pins could be further investigated - this would require different feedthrough PCB.
+    - There is not a compelling need to make connections for these addition pins in our case, but the possiblily to actually use the addition pins could be further investigated.
+In particular, noise and lower-resolution in the first and last strips may be reduced in this way.
+On the other side, this new configuration would require different feedthrough PCB, so new feedthroughs must be produced.

 ## Folder Content: